Patch page

 To load a waveform, click its entry in the list.

 The new waveform becomes immediately active and you can hear its effect on the sound when you press a key on your MIDI keyboard.
-The Waveform selector stays open so that you can test multiple waveforms.
+The Waveform selector stays open so that you can test different waveforms.

 When you are done, click anywhere outside the Waveform selector to close it.